 Download a free tour guide of the many trees in the park.

 About Adopting a Tree

-- Five gallons (20L) of water a week from May to October
+- Give your tree 5 gallons (20L) of water every week from May to October

-- Weeding around the tree’s base to avoid competition for the water
+- Weed around the tree’s base to avoid competition for the water

 The Trinity Bellwoods Park’s tree canopy is a big part of its appeal and majesty.
 The FoTBP Adopt-A-Tree program was established in 2006 by Friend of the park, Jenna Hofbauer when she and other park neighbours realized city staff were often stretched too thin to maintain sufficient watering in the young trees’ first years.
 It takes three to five years for the saplings to develop deep enough root systems to survive a lack of rainfall.
-Since many of us are in the regularly it was an easy decision to “adopt” a tree and water it regularly to help ensure the survival of succession trees and the continue renewal of the magnificent tree canopy.
-Jenna moved out of the neighbourhood and spring 2008 Michaelle McLean took it on until spring 2014 when Laura Jamer became the new Adopt-A-Tree Coordinator and now Katherine who held the job from 2016 to 2020.
-Currently we do not have a coordinator.
+Since many of us are in the park regularly it was an easy decision to “adopt” a tree and water it regularly to help ensure the survival of new trees and the continuous renewal of the magnificent tree canopy.

 Did you know?
 The FoTBP’s AAT program – the first in Toronto – was the inspiration for Park People and LEAF’s Adopt A Park Tree program!
 FoTBP was happy to share the experience and expertise for their brochure.
 Both these organizations are fantastic resources.

 Like a well-watered tree, good ideas grow!